drbean/curriculum/pages/homepage/markdown/WillDo.md

 	'We had to do with black and white, 14-inch monitors'?

+And,  You can't say, 'I'll do' to mean 'I'm good enough', I don't think.

 'I do' is the grammatical use of do as an auxiliary.

-And it's intransitive.
+And in this case, it's intransitive.
 Usually it's not.
 Not 'Do!' but 'Do it!'

 Is the 'it'll do' also the auxiliary use?